-Back to Finger's kinetic energy, which was given by the formula e = ½mv2, where mass m = 4◊106kg, and velocity v = 0.2c = 6◊107m/s.
+Back to the Finger's kinetic energy, which was given by the formula e = ½mv2, where mass m = 4◊106kg, and velocity v = 0.2c = 6◊107m/s.

-So Finger's kinetic energy was e = ½(4◊106kg) (6◊107m/s)2 = 7.2◊1021 kg m2/s2, which is 7.2◊1021 Joules.
+So the Finger's kinetic energy was e = ½(4◊106kg) (6◊107m/s)2 = 7.2◊1021 kg m2/s2, which is 7.2◊1021 Joules.

 The good news is, this was only two percent of the (estimated) 4◊1023 J of the dinosaur killer.

 The bad news is, a megaton is only 4◊1015J.
-So Fingerís total kinetic energy was (7.2◊1021 J) / (4◊1015 J/Mt) = 1.8◊106Mt, almost two million megatons, or half a megaton per kilogram.
+So the Fingerís total kinetic energy was (7.2◊1021 J) / (4◊1015 J/Mt) = 1.8◊106Mt, almost two million megatons, or half a megaton per kilogram.

-Three feet of lead won't really help.
+Four feet of stainless steel won't really help.

 But let's not dwell on that.
-For Finger to build up that much energy, she must have burned a lot of fuel.
+For the Finger to build up that much energy, she must have burned a lot of fuel.